Voter Information, Voters Bill of Rights

 Minnesota law allows you to take time off from work to vote during the morning of the state primary and state general election.
 The idea is to encourage people to vote early in the day.

 Where do I vote?

 You need to be on the official list of voters before you can vote.
-If you are not already registered, you can add your name to the list by filling out a Voter Registration Card.
-When you fill out the card, you must give the address where you are living at the time of the election.
+If you are not already registered, you can add your name to the list by filling out a Voter Registration Application.
+When you fill out the application, you must give the address where you are living at the time of the election.
 If you are a student living at school, you can register either at home or at school (but not both!) depending on your residence.
 It is illegal to vote at a former residence because the new occupants vote there.